arathilakshmi/my-first-repo/readme.txt

 Welcome to My First Repo
 Learning Git is going well so far
-Adding a new line to the file in update-branch for test purpose
+Adding a new line to the file in master branch to test branching